-Despite the exodus to the suburbs during the 20th century, a small group remained who preferred inner-city living with its access to amenities like shops and theatres.
-They included childless couples, single people, and the urbane.
-To cater for this group, entrepreneurs began erecting blocks of flats.
+Despite the exodus to the suburbs during the 20th century, some still preferred inner-city living, with its access to amenities like shops and theatres.
+They included childless couples, single people, and culture lovers.
+To cater for these groups, entrepreneurs began erecting blocks of flats.
 The first of these was Courtville in central Auckland, built in the 1910s in a style reminiscent of a contemporary Viennese apartment block.

 Using this item

 New Zealand Herald